 - procedure reports.

 I’m guessing that all of these various documents have different audiences perhaps with different levels of education and different understandings about what’s involved.
 Make sure you tailor your document to the needs of each particular audience.

-Yes, rewriting the same thing can seem like a trial but it’s the best way of encouraging your specific audineces to take the time to read what you’ve written
+Yes, rewriting the same thing can seem like a trial but it’s the best way of encouraging your specific audiences to take the time to read what you’ve written

-Finally, let me wrap up with a quote from the late American humorist Mark Twain: “The difference between the right word and the almost right word is the difference between lightning and a lightning bug.”
+Finally, as you reflect on how to say the same thing differently, let me wrap up with a quote from the late American humorist Mark Twain: “The difference between the right word and the almost right word is the difference between lightning and a lightning bug.”